Bolsa Família: Political structure

-Brazil has a strong federal system defined as the resource base of states, the power of governors, the articulation of subnational interests within the Brazilian National Congress, and the distribution of government across three levels of government.
-Hence, state governors are able to constrain the central government.
-This is allowed because of a weak, fragmented, institutionalized party system.
-Fragmentation makes it difficult for a non-consensual form to reach the central level, creating a policy challenge for national leaders.
-Fragmentation also makes it difficult for national leaders to reach a consensus when creating policies.
+Brazil has a strong federal system, defined by the resource base of states, the power of governors, the articulation of subnational interests within the Brazilian National Congress, and the distribution of government across three levels.
+As a result, state governors are able to constrain the central government.
+This is possible due to a weak, fragmented, and institutionalized party system.
+Fragmentation makes it difficult for non-consensual forms to reach the central level, creating policy challenges for national leaders.
+Additionally, fragmentation makes it difficult for national leaders to reach a consensus when creating policies.

 Cash transfer programs had previously existed in the Cardoso administration - Bolsa Escola, Bolsa Alimentação, Auxílio Gás.
 Most of these early programs faced internal organization challenges.
 Bolsa Escola was superior to other programs because it applied to all citizens and both supported and was associated with education.

 During Lula's first administration, his goal was to create a social program to replace the three previously existing programs of Cardoso's government.
 He unified all prior programs to create one and provided a monetary amount per month that would allow households to rise above the poverty line.

 As a redistributive program, Bolsa Familia depends on central-local collaboration.
 Municipal governments act as the main agents of the federal government.
 Bolsa Família avoids negotiations between the executive and legislative branches.
 The central government's ability to bypass twenty-seven powerful governors demonstrates that federalism in Brazil is a three-level game.
 In addition, state brokers cannot claim credit because it cuts out the intermediaries.
 Bolsa Família resolved intra-bureaucratic chaos by creating one program controlled by the national executive branch.
 It reduced administrative costs and facilitated user access.

 Aside from the ability to bypass state involvement, there are additional enabling factors such as the interaction of a non-majoritarian system of government and fiscal incentives for central-local collaborations.
 Because of these factors, Bolsa Família helped reduce hunger and poverty.
 The dynamic relationship between the federal center and municipalities enabled a direct relationship between citizens and the government.
 The hardening budget constraints put in place by Cardoso's administration to stabilize macroeconomic performance gave municipalities an incentive to collaborate with the central government.
-Their collaboration helps them meet their required percent that they are legally required to spend on social assistance.
+Their collaboration helps them meet their required percentage that they are legally required to spend on social assistance.
 Municipalities that adhere to the program sign a covenant with the federal government, which guarantees the program's promotion and availability of public services.

 The federal center and municipalities’ abilities to collaborate with each other have facilitated Brazil's capability to build an effective welfare policy for the poor.
 The existence of a power sharing logic in Brazil enabled a widespread means tested social program that was able to achieve success nationwide.